 We first had to earn funds to purchase the items to put in the boxes.
 We used the money we earned from selling Girl Scout Cookies to fund part of this project.
 But, we did not stop there.
 We made ice cream sandwiches (we baked chocolate chip cookies and added vanilla ice cream in the middle) and sold them at a park during a hot sunny summer day.
 Then, we all made lists of items we wanted to purchase and each prepared a certain amount of boxes to meet the needs of girls and boys between the age of 3 to 14.
 We decorated the boxes and also added a nice note to personalize each package.

-On September 5, 2017, we delivered 71 boxes to Children’s Hospital and dropped off our handmade baby hats to Memorial Hospital.
+On September 5, 2017, we delivered 71 boxes to Children’s Hospital and dropped off our handmade baby hats and Baby Clothes to Memorial Hospital.
 We all learned a lot from this experience from budgeting to time management and accountability.
 Working in a team was also a great part of this project.

 Several girls from Troop 73392 used their cookie money to visit New York City this month.
 Sophia led her fellow troop members in picking out accommodations, places to eat, and things to see and do in the city.